-This is suitable for home computers, laptops and other devices that are not constantly connected to the Internet.
+This is suitable for home computers, laptops and other devices that are not constantly on the Internet.

 On Debian, Ubuntu, Linux Mint, Zorin and other distros based on these, run:

-On all the above Debian-based distros it is configured, out of the box, to run after it sees a new network connection.
+On all of the above Debian-based distros, it is configured out of the box to run after it sees a new network connection.
 You can force a time sync now if you disconnect from your network and reconnect.

-On Fedora, ntpdate will be deprecated, so it’s recommended you use the ntpd daemon instead (see next section).
+On both Fedora and Ubuntu, ntpdate is a deprecated software, so it’s recommended you use the ntpd daemon instead (as shown below).
 The same is recommended for all other distros for two reasons:

 - They sometimes don’t include ntpdate in a separate package but bundle it with ntpd from the next section.

 - They don’t automate ntpdate to run automatically on every network connection.
 You have to insert ntpdate yourself in a script that automatically runs after the network connects.

 In this case, it makes more sense to install ntpd as instructed in the next section.